MAY 19th, 2022

 Offering Memorandum Vs Investor Prospectus

-There is some confusion around the different types of offering memorandum used by business, owing to the different names given to the document.
+There’s often confusion about the different types of offering memorandums due to the various names used for the document.

 The investor prospectus

-While the offering memorandum is used for private markets, an investor prospectus - or simply, ‘prospectus’ - is used for public markets.
+While an offering memorandum is used in private markets, an investor prospectus - often simply called a ‘prospectus’ - is used in public markets.

-The offering memorandum is used to communicate to investors that the company is seeking an investment, and where the investor’s funds will be used, and how they will be repaid.
+The offering memorandum is used to inform investors that the company is seeking funding, outlining how the funds will be used and how investors will be repaid.

 This benefits investors in several ways: